 280. UN General Assembly, Declaration on the Right to Development, adopted 4 December 1986 (A/RES/41/128).
 Like the Universal Declaration of Human Rights, the Declaration on the Right to Development is an authoritative interpretation of state duty to accomplish "higher standards of living, full employment, and conditions of economic and social progress and development" (UN Charter, Article 55[b]).
 Article 1 of the Declaration defines the concept of development as ensuring that "every human person and all peoples are entitled to participate in, contribute to, and enjoy economic, social, cultural and political development, in which all human rights and fundamental freedoms can be fully realized".
-Article 3 places the 'primary responsibility' for ensuring the realization of development."
+Article 3 places the 'primary responsibility' for ensuring the realization of development on States, requiring them to establish "national and international conditions favourable to the realization of the right to development".
 Furthermore, under Article 3(3), States are required to co-operate in order to eliminate obstacles to development, thereby promoting "a new international economic order based on sovereign equality, interdependence, mutual interest and co-operation among all States".